How to Use an Extension Ladder Safely: 10 Simple Tips

 A ladder is an essential piece of equipment in most households, industries, and working spaces.
 Unfortunately, as unreal as it may sound, ladders are also a major cause of injuries worldwide.
 In 2020 alone, the BLS1 reported 161 fatalities and 22,710 ladder-related injuries.

 Ladder-related injuries can occur anywhere, anytime.
 To prevent them in workplaces, companies must ensure proper implementation of OSHA ladder safety guidelines.
 Similarly, you must also follow them in your household.

 However, things aren’t as tricky as they seem—you can easily use an extension ladder safely with the following tips:

-How to Use an Extension Ladder Safely
+The 10 Simple Tips on How to Use an Extension Ladder Safely

 1. Starting by Knowing the Extension Ladder

 It’s important to know the parts of the extension ladder1 to use it safely and correctly.
 You may already know about the two primary components of an extension ladder—the base and the fly section.
 But that’s not it; you should know a few more elements.

 Here is a brief overview of some of them:

 - The Safety Shoe or Foot.
 It is the part that stays in contact with the floor when you’re using the ladder.
 The safety shoe consists of multiple pads, which rotate slightly to keep the ladder stable on different surfaces.

 - The Fly Section.
 It is the part that goes upward, on which you climb to get to the top of the ladder.
 While most extension ladders have a one-part fly, some may have a two-part fly, making up for a total of three primary components.